CongducPham/PRIMA-Intel-IrriS/Gateway/README.md

 INTEL-IRRIS is providing a customized WaziGate distribution so that the starter-kit can work out-of-the-box.

-Check on [INTEL-IRRIS web site](http://intel-irris.eu/results) for the SD card image in either EU433 or EU868 frequency band.
+Check on [INTEL-IRRIS web site](http://intel-irris.eu/results) for the SD card image.

 Just get the SD card image, flash it on an 8GB SD card class 10 and plug it into a Raspberry Pi (3B/3B+/4B, although 3B is recommended) with a LoRa hat.

 <img src="https://github.com/CongducPham/PRIMA-Intel-IrriS/blob/main/images/wazigate.jpg" width="300">

-The additional code on top of the generic WaziGate framework is provided in this folder, although the SD card image has already everything installed.
+The additional code on top of the generic WaziGate framework is provided in this folder, **although the SD card image has already everything installed**.

 Check for the following tutorials/videos on the gateway part: